When you visit Finland, you are bound to notice that there are a ton of different Finnish greetings! What do they all mean? And how do Finns use them?

 (In Finnish: Virallisempia suomalaisia tervehdyksiä)

 Hyvää päivää and Hyvää iltaa are very formal.
 A TV news reporter opens up with those phrases.
-If I ever met the president, I would use one of these three expressions.
+If I ever met the president, I would use these expressions.

 Finnish Expressions when You Are Leaving